val3r1o/Dell-startup-ansible/README.md

 Dell OS10 Ansible Environment

-This has been built to simply and speed up your very first Ansible + OS10 project
+This has been built to simply and speed up your very first Ansible + OS10 project TESTED with Ansible 2.10 and Python 3.6.9 (Roles)

-TESTED with Ansible 2.10 and Python 3.6.9 (Roles) - Colections test to be run.
+NOTE: Colections test to be tested.
+It is backcompatible.

 # Prerequisites:
 - Dell OS10.5.x physical or Virtual Environment i.e., with GNS3
 - GNS3project will be share when the project is completed
 - Get an Ubuntu 18.04 fresh installed.

-Run
+# Run:
 initialize.sh
-on your Ubuntu it will install all software dependencies needed for a Ansible Control Node.
+on your Ubuntu it will install this repository and all software dependencies needed for a Ansible Control Node.
 It will create folder structure for a very basic Config_host name Ansible Playbook.
-It will clone the official Ansible Dell Networking repository.
+It will clone the official Ansible Dell Networking repository (Full L3 BGP Fabric and EVPN Fabric)

-Run the following commands to install git and the the very first file.
+# Run the following commands to install git and the the very first file.
 --------------------------------------------------------------------------------------------
 sudo apt install git